-Once a retreat for Hawaiian royalty, Waikiki has a bit of it all: luxury shopping, museums, gourmet restaurants, and soft sand beaches.
-Stay with Inspirato on the south shores of Honolulu, just steps from Waikiki Beach, at Kapua or Kahakai—two luxury residential-style suites offering Pacific Ocean views and private balconies with hot tubs.
-Enjoy full access to the amenities of Espacio the Jewel at Waikiki throughout your stay.
+Once a retreat for Hawaiian royalty, Waikiki has a bit of it all: luxury shopping, museums, gourmet restaurants, and soft-sand beaches.
+Stay with Inspirato just steps from Waikiki Beach on the south shores of Honolulu at Kapua or Kahakai—two luxury residential-style suites offering Pacific Ocean views and private balconies with hot tubs.
+Enjoy full access to the amenities of Espacio the Jewel of Waikiki throughout your stay.

 Once divided from the mainland by fresh springs and streams, Waikiki means "spouting waters" in Hawaiian.
 Today, the name could refer to the splash of surf waves on golden beaches reserved for the top local sport, to the clear waters lapping at beaches more suited for lounging, or to the geyser of activities on this bustling beachfront paradise.
 But Waikiki's charms extend much farther, from its deceptively complex Pacific Rim noodle dishes to the only royal palace in the United States.
-Embrace the spirit of native son Duke Kahanamoku, "the father of modern surfing," and dive into Waikiki's pleasure.
+Embrace the spirit of native son Duke Kahanamoku, known as the father of modern surfing, and dive into Waikiki's pleasure.

 Hike to the edge of a 300,000-year-old crater for unparalleled views of Oahu and the Pacific Ocean.
 The site sits atop a dormant volcano once used by the U.S. military as a post for preventing attacks against the city below.

 Take a trip to Oahu’s legendary North Shore—just an hour north of Waikiki—to watch or partake in some of the world’s best big wave surfing.
-End the day with a bite to eat at one of the area’s popular shrimp trucks.
+Round out the day with a bite to eat at one of the area’s popular shrimp trucks.